Sample Directory Listing

 Hello:

-Anyone and everyone that I worked and camped with in my years at Rockmont.
+Anyone and everyone I camped with or worked alongside during my years at Rockmont helped shape who I am today.

 Heroes:

-Everyone who made me who I am today, which is everyone that was at Rockmont.
+Everyone who helped make me who I am today—which, honestly, is just about everyone who was at Rockmont.